lhcb/starterkit-lessons/second-analysis-steps/analysis-automation-snakemake.md

 This will:
   1. Check that the inputs exist
-      * If inputs exists 2)
+      * If inputs exists &rarr; 2)
-      * If inputs do not exist or have changed snakemake will check if there is an other rule that produces them go back to 1)
+      * If inputs do not exist or have changed snakemake will check if there is an other rule that produces them &rarr; Go back to 1)
   2. Run the command you defined in `rulename_or_filename` (or the rule that generates the filename that is given)
   3. Check that the output was actually produced.